juanprietob/clusterpost/src/clusterpost-execution/README.md

 Edit conf.js with a local path to store the data in the local machine and the URL of the machine running the clusterpost-server application -> https://youripaddress:8180

+## Supported grid engines

+	* UNIX unix based systems

+	* LSF load sharing facilities

+	* PBS Sun Grid Engine jobs and queues

+2.1 Remote execution only

+This tool allows users to execute the clusterpost-execution

-2.1 For versions previous to v1.1.0
+2.2 For versions previous to v1.1.0

 If you configured the clusterpost-server with an SSL certificate, you will need a copy of the certificate.